FirstDataUnion/FIDU/src/apps/chat-lab/src/store/README.md

 - **`resolveFlagEnabled(flags, key)`** – Resolve flag enabled state with dependency checking (exported for page use).
 - **`combineSystemFlagsWithOverrides(systemFlags, userOverrides)`** – Combine system flags with user overrides (exported for page use).

+**User Configuration:**
+- User overrides are persisted to localStorage (`fidu-chat-lab-feature-flag-overrides`).
+- Only `enabled` flags with `user_configurable: true` in the system flags can be overridden by users.
+- When a user override is set to `null` (or not set), the system uses the `default_enabled` value from the feature flag definition.
+- A UI for managing feature flags is available at `/feature-flags` via the `FeatureFlagPage` component.

 **Adding or Updating Flags:**
 1. Edit [`src/apps/chat-lab/public/feature_flags.json`](../../public/feature_flags.json).
 The TypeScript union is inferred directly from this file, so typos will not compile.
+2. Set `user_configurable: true` if you want users to override the flag, and `default_enabled` to set the default state for new users.
+3. If you set `user_configurable: true`, update the FeatureFlagPage so it displays your new flag correctly.
-2. Keep `depends_on` limited to other valid keys; cycles disable all flags in the loop.
+4. Keep `depends_on` limited to other valid keys; cycles disable all flags in the loop.
-3. Run `npm test -- featureFlags` (or the full suite) to revalidate the payload and selectors.
+5. Run `npm test -- featureFlags` (or the full suite) to revalidate the payload and selectors.
-4. Gate UI with `useFeatureFlag('flag_name')` or the selector instead of hard-coded booleans.
+6. Gate UI with `useFeatureFlag('flag_name')` or the selector instead of hard-coded booleans.
-5. User overrides are persisted to localStorage and can only disable flags (not enable disabled ones).

 ## Selectors (`selectors/`)